Programs > Supporting You, the Caregiver

 Whether it’s a peer support group or an education program dedicated to family members, connecting with others can reduce isolation and build resilience.
 You may want to try a few different support groups until you find the right one to fit your needs.

 Your loved one’s healthcare team might be able to provide you with a few suggestions available in your local community.
-You can also research what’s offered near you through organizations like National Alliance on Mental Illness and the Schizophrenia & Psychosis Action Alliance.
+You can also research what’s offered near you through organizations like National Alliance on Mental Illness (NAMI) and the Schizophrenia & Psychosis Action Alliance.

 “For some people, they intentionally stopped taking their medicine because they were bothered by the side effects, or they’re sick and tired of taking the medicine because they’re ‘not sick,’” Dr. Channon said.
 “In my experience, for most people, they sort of accidentally stop the medicine.
 One thing led to another, and they really weren’t convinced it was working, and they seemed to be doing OK without it.
 So they just let those couple days go on and on and on and on.
 They didn’t intend to stop the medicine.”